rust-lang/rfcs/text/0000-structural-records.md

 ### Struct update syntax

-Nominal structs support what is referred to as the *"struct update syntax", otherwise known as functional record update (FRU).
+Nominal structs support what is referred to as the *"struct update syntax"*, otherwise known as functional record update (FRU).
 For example, you can write:

 ```rust